a16z/jolt/README.md

 Where `--name` can be `sha2`, `sha3`, `sha2-chain`, or `fibonacci`.
 The corresponding guest programs can be found in the [`examples`](./examples/) directory.
 The benchmark inputs are provided in [`bench.rs`](./jolt-core/src/benches/bench.rs).

 The above command will output a JSON file, e.g. `trace-1712455107389520.json`, which can be viewed in [Perfetto](https://ui.perfetto.dev/).

+## Acknowledgements

+*This repository started as a fork of https://github.com/arkworks-rs/spartan.
+Original Spartan [code](https://github.com/microsoft/Spartan) by Srinath Setty.*

 ## Disclaimer